-Significant process is being made in the Argentine in both the province of Buenos Aires and the capital with online gambling likely to go live very soon.
+Significant process is being made in the province of Buenos Aires and the capital with online gambling scheduled go live in both soon.

-The government has historically been opposed to opening up the online gaming industry, but needs to raise additional income in the face of another economic crisis.
-Argentina's currency crisis is worsening, despite action by policymakers and a \$50bn financial package from the International Monetary Fund (IMF).
-The peso has devaluated over 100 per cent in the last year and in November, Argentina's Senate approved an austerity budget that slashed social spending and raised debt payments to meet the demands of the IMF bailout.
+The government has historically been opposed to opening up the online gaming industry but needs to raise additional income in the face of another economic crisis.
+Argentina's currency crisis is getting worse despite action by policymakers and a \$50bn financial package from the International Monetary Fund (IMF).
+The peso has devaluated over 100 per cent over the last year and in November Argentina's Senate approved an austerity budget that slashed social spending and raised